yeungpinghei/yeungpinghei.github.io/README.md

 ---

-## A brief introduction of the data
+## Step 0: A brief introduction of the data
 First, download the R script **gamm_tutorial.R** and the csv file **gamm_tutorial.csv** from the <a href="https://github.com/yeungpinghei/yeungpinghei.github.io/tree/main">Github repository</a>.

 Open the R script on RStudio and load the packages we need.